 A claim for lost or reduced earning capacity can be valuable.
 After all, it may consider compensation you would earn over decades of work if you suffer total disability.
 This means it must be carefully calculated with as much evidence as possible.
 The insurance company will likely fight the claim.

-At The Bradley Law Firm, we work with experts such as forensic accountants and medical professionals to demonstrate the extent of your injuries, your lost earning capacity, and what you would have earned in the future.
+At Bradley Law Personal Injury Lawyers, we work with experts such as forensic accountants and medical professionals to demonstrate the extent of your injuries, your lost earning capacity, and what you would have earned in the future.

 The value of your diminished earning capacity can be based on many factors like: